xy-241/CS-Notes/content/Networking/Terminologies/Network Relay.md

 ---
 ## Abstract
 - Establish a *relationship* between *two data sources*
-- Connecting networks that use different [[Protocol]], extending the range of a network
+- Connecting networks that use different [[Network Protocol]], extending the range of a network

 ## Use Case
 ### Create Relay Between Local to Remote